-South Asian Heritage Month: nine books to add to your to-read pile
+South Asian Heritage Month: 12 books to add to your to-read pile

 South Asian Heritage Month celebrates and explores the diverse heritage and cultures that link the UK with South Asia.
-Here are nine brilliant books which do just that.
+Here are twelve brilliant books which do just that.

 In the Light of What We Know